 This is the birthplace of skiing in Greece and has been operating since 1934.
 Today it offers 19 courses of all grades, totalling 17km including runs for snow boarders.
 As with 3-5 Pigadia there are equipment rental facilities on site and schools too, at reasonable prices, as well as bars, hotels and places to take break!

 How to get to Seli from Naoussa

-Scroll down a little on this web site where you'll see a map of all the 22 ski centres in Greece to check out what else is available for you.
+Scroll down a little on this website where you'll see a map of all the 22 ski centres in Greece to check out what else is available for you.
 The nearest centre worth going to is on the Kaimatsalan mountain about an hour north of Naoussa.
-The site is in Greek, but you can get information in English from the first link in this paragraph.
+The site is in Greek, but you can get an idea of the place through pictures and information in English from the first link in this paragraph.